ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-project-intro/image-5.png" alt="linearly separable data">

-To manage the flow of data from Kafka and forward it to downstream processes, we'll use Mage as an orchestrator.
+To retrieve the flow of data from Kafka and forward it to downstream processes, we'll use Mage as an orchestrator.
 To ensure continuous operation, Mage we'll also be encapsulated in a Docker container:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-project-intro/image-6.png" alt="linearly separable data">

-In Mage, the initial block will retrieve data from the Kafka Cluster and pass it to a Python script:
+In Mage, the initial block will consume data from the Kafka Cluster and pass it to a Python script:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-project-intro/image-7.png" alt="linearly separable data">